misael-diaz/game/README.md

-# Low-Level Game Development in GNU/Linux
+# Low-Level Game Dev in GNU/Linux
 I am exploring what it takes to build a game in GNU/Linux from scratch, no frameworks, just using the `cstdlib` and some facilities of the Linux Kernel for handling user input and for graphics display.